AletheiaWareLLC/Wink/README.md

 - pulsed - the child indicates it is still alive by sending a heartbeat message every 2 seconds.
 - exited - the child indicates it has terminated.

-In the "failure" case, the parent will receive;
+In the "error" case, the parent will receive;

 - started - same as above.
 - pulsed - same as above.